GaloisInc/dismantle/README.rst

 includes the encodings of those instructions, as well as their operands and types of operands.

-The ``dismantle-tablegen`` library provides tools for parsing the LLVM TableGen data, as well as top-level helpers to generate assemblers and disassemblers in Template Haskell.

 Repository Layout
 =================

 This repository contains a core ``dismantle-tablegen`` Haskell package and various architecture-specific packages named ``dismantle-$ARCH``.
-The ``dismantle-tablegen`` package provides Template Haskell functions to generate assemblers, disassemblers, and pretty printers from LLVM TableGen data.
+The ``dismantle-tablegen`` package provides a TableGen parser, Template Haskell functions to generate assemblers, disassemblers, and pretty printers from LLVM TableGen data, and common testing functionality.
 The architecture-specific packages then use that functionality to produce architecture-specific implementations from LLVM TableGen files for each architecture.
-Each package includes its own test suite that uses comment testing functionality from the core package to test the generated (dis)assembler and prety printer on various input binaries (see ``tests/bin`` in each package for those).
+Each package includes its own test suite to test the generated (dis)assembler and prety printer on various input binaries (see ``tests/bin`` in each package for those).
 It also tests the pretty printer output against what ``objdump`` produces for the same binaries.

 Stability Notes
 ===============